xXxSpicyBoiiixXx/CS-550/Textbook-Notes/Chapter01/1.3/README.md

 ***Cloud Computing*** consists of have the entire infranstructure outsource for applications.
 This is essentailly providing dunamical infrasturcture and makes it where what is needed.

+### Cluster Computing

+Cluster computing became popular when the price/performance ratio of personal computers and workstations improved.